mvallim/kubernetes-under-the-hood/documentation/kube-masters-external-etcd.md

 ### Configure the cluster

-1. Create requests certificates for the kube-mast nodes
+1. Create the requests certificates for the kube-mast nodes

    ```console
    debian@busybox:~/etcd-certificates$ CN=apiserver-etcd-client SAN= \